ocsi0520/sentivisor-frontend/docs/content-unit.md

 - news

 If you just try to buy a gift for your friend, or go to a fastfood restaurant's website, or look for a recipe (meaning you try to find information on sites which you don't know yet), you'll see pretty much neutral content.

+##### Making it open-source

+A strange point, but in case we make it open-source, we can involve the community to help us with the security concerns.
+Moreover the user (in case he/she is a technical person) can check the code and see whether it is safe to use or not.

 ## Action based on the evaluation